flutter/packages/dev/README.md

     "builders":[
         {
             "name":"xxx",
-            "repo":"packages"
+            "repo":"packages",
+            "enabled":true
         }
     ]
 }
 ```
 This file will be mainly used in [`flutter/cocoon`](https://github.com/flutter/cocoon)
-to update luci task statuses of packages pre-submit tests.
+to trigger/update pre-submit luci tasks.